sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - The **Client** sends the ACK along with MIC.

 ### 105. What's the difference between XSS and CSRF attacks?
 Both are client-side attacks, **XSS** can be more devastating as you can embed executable arbitrary code but with **CSRF** this is not possible.
-To exploit a **CSRF** attack in a website, the attacker has to somehow forge a deceptive link and send it to the victim, the attack will take place only when the user clicks the link, In real world scenario this is pretty hard to carry out.
-However, in an **XSS** attack (_in this case say a stored XSS vulnerability_), the attacker simply has to inject a malicious script (_say a cookie stealing script or redirection script_) so any victim connects to that particular page will be affected.
+To exploit a **CSRF** attack in a website, the attacker must somehow forge a deceptive link and send it to the victim, the attack will take place only when the user clicks the link, in a real-world scenario this is hard to carry out.
+However, in an **XSS** attack (_in this case say a stored XSS vulnerability_), the attacker simply must inject a malicious script (_say a cookie stealing script or redirection script_) so any victim connects to that page will be affected.

 ### 106. Is it possible to leverage a CSRF attack using an XSS attack?
 **Yes** it is possible.
 Assume there are two websites **Site A** (a social networking site) and **Site B** (a banking application).
 The victim logs into **Site B** with credentials and after a while the user navigates to the **Site A** which has XSS payload that loads stuff in the background and exploits the CSRF vulnerability on **Site A**.
-So in this scenario, the attacker did not send any active link to the victim to exploit the CSRF vulnerability on **Site B**.
+So, in this scenario, the attacker did not send any active link to the victim to exploit the CSRF vulnerability on **Site B**.

 ### 107. What's a GreyBox approach in Pentesting, Is it better than BlackBox?
 The pentester is provided with ***not so much*** information about the target.
 However, that information provided is quite essential.
-Some of these information include network diagrams, services, credentials, etc but the target owner may not disclose business critical information during a grey-box test to the pentester.
+Some of this information include network diagrams, services, credentials, etc but the target owner may not disclose business critical information during a grey-box test to the pentester.
 Greybox is obviously better than Blackbox testing as this can be justified with a compact example. _Let us assume a login panel that does not have a signup panel, in this case chances are quite faint to explore the internal dashboard and detect the vulnerabilities within_.
 Well in this case, the greybox testing gets an upper hand over the blackbox testing.

 ### 108. What's a Virus, Worm and a Trojan Horse?
 Are they all same?
 ***Virus, Worm and Trojan falls under the Malware set***, but they are not the same. **Virus** cannot cause damage unless it is invoked by user.
 Mostly it comes in the form of an executable and it can attach itself to another executable, but does not execute automatically without human intervention.
-This is not in the case of a Worm, they are a subset of Virus but they have the tendency to attach themselves to other files and can make copies of themselves. **Worms** can automatically infect a machine without user intervention. _A simple example for a worm scenario would be automatically sending a message to all of your contacts in your address book_. **Trojans** are quite different and they are not meant to cause immediate havoc but their effects can be very devastating.
+This is not in the case of a Worm; they are a subset of Virus but they have the tendency to attach themselves to other files and can make copies of themselves. **Worms** can automatically infect a machine without user intervention. _A simple example for a worm scenario would be automatically sending a message to all your contacts in your address book_. **Trojans** are quite different and they are not meant to cause immediate havoc but their effects can be very devastating.
 Attackers make use of Trojan to place a backdoor in the exploited machine such that they can access the machine anytime or can also make the exploited machine act as a Bot in launching a DoS attack.
 Trojans give attackers full access over the machine and they behave as a command center.
 Trojans like Sub7 lets attacker to change the remote computer's windows settings, turn display upside down, open/close the DVD Drive, etc.

 ### 109. What's a Forward proxy and a Reverse proxy?

 - A **Forward proxy** sits between the client and the server.
-Configuration has to be done on the client side.
+Configuration should be done on the client side.
 The requests from the client are routed through the proxy and then reaches the server.
-For better understanding a few examples can be listed out. _Say a user in Sweden wants to connect to a website that is accessible only for US residents, the user can make use of a Tor client and change the location to US and then access the particular website_.
+For better understanding, a few examples can be listed out. _Say a user in Sweden wants to connect to a website that is accessible only for US residents, the user can make use of a Tor client and change the location to US and then access the website_.
 In this case, the ToR client acts a Forward Proxy.
 Another example would be, _An organization may allow access to their application through their specified proxy and port_, this restricts outside users to connect to the website unless they knew the proxy address and port.
 - A **Reverse proxy** is quite different.
-Configuration has to be done on the server side.
+Configuration must be done on the server side.
 Load Balancing is one of the concepts that comes under Reverse proxies.
-A high traffic website make uses of CDNs (Content Delivery Network) to balance the load on their servers; for example _certain images, css, javascript files_ etc are loaded from third party sites.
+A high traffic website make uses of CDNs (Content Delivery Network) to balance the load on their servers; for example, _certain images, css, javascript files_ etc are loaded from third party sites.

 ### 110. Explain Buffer Overflow Attack in a simple way.
 How to prevent it?
 Improper and insecure coding practices leads to Buffer Overflow Attacks.
 By ensuring proper coding standards and secure code development the buffer overflow attacks can be **totally mitigated**.
 Buffer overflow involves lots of details but the summary of it can be easily understood with the help of an example. _Consider a mobile phone number field in an application which is usually 10 characters of length, if an attacker sends 50 characters to that application, the application abruptly crashes by throwing excess data in the CPU memory_.
-By using certain techniques if the attacker can able to predict where the buffer data is getting overwritten, the attacker will be able to execute arbitary code in the memory, else the program will result in a Denial of Service condition.
+By using certain techniques if the attacker can able to predict where the buffer data is getting overwritten, the attacker will be able to execute arbitrary code in the memory, else the program will result in a Denial of Service condition.

 ### 111. Can you list out the 18 Security Controls?
 - Access Control